anycable/anycable/docs/configuration.md

 **--public_streams** (`ANYCABLE_PUBLIC_STREAMS=true`)

-Setting this value allows direct subscribing to streams using unsinged names (see more in the [signed streams docs](./signed_streams.md)).
+Setting this value allows direct subscribing to streams using unsigned names (see more in the [signed streams docs](./signed_streams.md)).

 **--public** (`ANYCABLE_PUBLIC=true`)